farrelleoin93/Milestone-2/README.md

 - The website should be informative.
 - The website should have a working navbar that leads them to the area of the website that they want.
 - The website should have pictures and information that will accurately show and describe different places in Vietnam.
+- The site should have a working contact form.

 ## <a name="design-choices">Design Choices</a>